2 Methods For Growing Algae On Rocks!

 - Algae Die-Offs: Another common problem is sudden die-offs, which usually occur due to a lack of nutrients or poor water quality.
 To prevent this from happening, make sure to regularly test your water quality and add nutrients as needed.

-With these tips in mind, you should be well on your way to success when growing algae on rocks!
-Just remember to be patient, as results take time and effort.
+With these tips in mind, you shouldn’t run into any problems when growing algae on rocks!
+Just remember to be patient, it can take some time and effort.
 But trust us, it’ll be worth it in the end.

 Tips for Keeping Your Algae Healthy